Margarita Granita with Spicy Shrimp

 - 16 uncooked medium shrimp, peeled and deveined

 - In a large saucepan, bring water and sugar to a boil.
 Cook and stir until sugar is dissolved.
-Remove from heat; stir in lime juice, tequila, Triple Sec and 3 teaspoons lime peel.
+Remove from heat; stir in lime juice, tequila, Triple Sec and 3 teaspoons lime zest.

 - Transfer to an 11x7-in. dish; cool to room temperature.
 Freeze 1 hour; stir with a fork.
 Freeze 4-5 hours longer or until completely frozen, stirring every 30 minutes.

 - In a small bowl, combine cumin, paprika, oregano, salt and chipotle pepper; add shrimp, tossing to coat.
 Thread shrimp onto eight soaked wooden appetizer skewers.

-- Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat grill rack.
+- Lightly oil grill rack.
 Grill shrimp, covered, over medium heat or broil 4 in. from heat 3-4 minutes on each side or until shrimp turn pink.

 - Stir granita with a fork just before serving; spoon into small glasses.
-Top with remaining lime peel; serve with shrimp.
-Yield: 8 servings.
+Top with remaining lime zest; serve with shrimp.

-Originally published as Margarita Granita with Spicy Shrimp in Healthy Cooking April/May 2012, p47
+Originally published as Margarita Granita with Spicy Shrimp in Healthy Cooking April/May 2012